Jille00/sentiment-analysis/README.md

 RNN | 0.853 | 1253 | 60 | 39.0
 Naive Bayes | 0.836 | 6649 | 1.49 | 4.6
 Random Forest | 0.844 | 215 | 219 | 110.6

+## 5 Discussion
+### 5.1 Accuracy
+In  the  second  column  in  table  1  the  accuracies  of  the  models  are  displayed.All three accuracies are comparable.
+The RNN performs the best.
+It performs1.7% better than the worst model, the na ̈ıve Bayes.
+The random forest is almostexactly in between the other two.
+These results co-inside with the hypotheses.Because  all  accuracies  are  this  close  to  each  other  we  can  assume  all  modelswill classify new samples with the about same accuracy.
+This means we shouldcompare them on other areas to see which one performs the best overall.

+### 5.2 Train time
+In  training  time,  the  random  forest  out-performs  the  other  two  significantly.This model finished 25k samples in 215 seconds.
+The RNN performed the taskin  1253  seconds  (20  minutes),  a  600%  increase  from  the  random  forest.
+Thena ̈ıve  Bayes  performed  the  worst.
+It  finished  training  in  6649  seconds  (  twohours).
+These results were expected in the hypotheses.

+### 5.3 Sample time
+The na ̈ıve Bayes outperformed the other models by a large margin.
+It finished25k samples less than 1.5 second.
+The RNN finished in exactly one minute andthe random forest took 219 seconds ( 3.5 minutes).
+These results are also inline with the hypotheses.

+### 5.4 Memory Space
+The na ̈ıve Bayes performed the best in this category.
+The model required 4.6 MBof storage space.
+The RNN took almost 40 MB.
+The random forest requiredwell  over  100  MB.
+These  results  are  not  in  line  with  the  hypotheses.
+Therandom forest needs to save a lot of data because it needs to make thousands ofcomparisons while the na ̈ıve Bayes only needs to store a large list with numbersand the RNN a few million parameters (just floats).

+### 5.5 Future work
+There  are  still  improvements  to  be  made  for  both  the  RNN  and  the  randomforest, the na ̈ıve Bayes has been optimized.
+A lot of combinations of hyper pa-rameters were tried, but none of these had a positive effect on the performance.
+  For  the  RNN  it  is  possible  to  add  more  (different)  layers  in  the  network.This could possibly lead to an increase of a few percent in terms of accuracybecause the model is able to represent another dimension of information in thetext.
+Adding more layers will worsen the time and space metrics because it hasto fine-tune and store more parameters than before.
+Also adding layers doesnot mean an improvement in accuracy since larger models can overfit to datafaster  and  thus  worsen  the  test  set  accuracy.
+This  was  not  tried  yet  due  totime-constraints in training these networks.
+  The  random  forest  also  has  room  for  improvement,  mostly  in  the  hyperparameters.
+Sklearn offers more than 10 hyper parameters to change and thiscould possibly increase the performance of the model.
+For example, a changein minimal node impurity could lead to a better generalized model because it issmaller and thus less overfitted.
+The limiting of the amount of leaf nodes canalso lead to a smaller model.
+Or maybe a lower maximum on the amount offeatures it looks over per split can increase how well the model generalizes.
+  Another improvement could be adding extra features to the dataset.
+The IMDB  dataset  contains  a  file  with  URL’s  to  all  reviews  and  from  there  it  ispossible to extract extra features.
+For instance, the number of users that foundthe review helpful or the number of stars given to the movie.
+These featureswill not help the na ̈ıve Bayes, since that model only uses word counts, but theother two could gain performance by considering these features.

+## 6 Conclusion
+We presented different models and their usage in sentiment analysis.
+Our resultsshow  that  each  of  the  three  models  has  almost  the  same  accuracy  and  theirown advantages and disadvantages.
+The model that suits you best will dependentirely on the usage.
+If a quick scanning is necessary every time a user entersa review (in large companies for example), the na ̈ıve Bayes should be the usedmodel.
+But if the model is gradually changing over time, the random forest willbe a better fit.
+If your application is anywhere in between, the RNN fits best.

+## References
+Goldwater, S.  (2019).
+Anlp lecture 6 n-gram models and smoothing.
+School ofInformatics.

+Hochreiter, S. (1998).
+The vanishing gradient problem during learning recurrentneural nets and problem solutions.
+International Journal of Uncertainty,Fuzziness and Knowledge-Based Systems,6(02), 107–116.

+Kingma, D. P., & Ba, J.  (2014).
+Adam:  A method for stochastic optimization.arXiv preprint arXiv:1412.6980.

+Lipsman, A. (2007).
+Online consumer-generated reviews have significant impacton offline purchase behavior. comscore.Inc.
+Industry Analysis, 2–28.

+Maas,  A.  L.,  Daly,  R.  E.,  Pham,  P.  T.,  Huang,  D.,  Ng,  A.  Y.,  &  Potts,  C.(2011,  June).
+Learning  word  vectors  for  sentiment  analysis.
+InPro-ceedings  of  the  49th  annual  meeting  of  the  association  for  computationallinguistics:  Human  language  technologies(pp. 142–150).
+Portland, Ore-gon,  USA:  Association  for  Computational  Linguistics.
+Retrieved  fromhttp://www.aclweb.org/anthology/P11-1015

+Mikolov, T., Karafi ́at, M., Burget, L.,ˇCernocky, J., & Khudanpur, S.  (2010).Recurrent neural network based language model.
+InEleventh annual con-ference of the international speech communication association.

+Rish, I., et al.  (2001).
+An empirical study of the naive bayes classifier.
+InIjcai2001 workshop on empirical methods in artificial intelligence(Vol. 3, pp.41–46).

+Safavian,  S. R., & Landgrebe,  D.  (1991).
+A survey of decision tree classifiermethodology.IEEE transactions on systems, man, and cybernetics,21(3),660–674.

+Segal, M. R. (2004).
+Machine learning benchmarks and random forest regression.UCSF: Center for Bioinformatics and Molecular Biostatistics.
+Retrievedfromhttps://escholarship.org/uc/item/35x3v9t4